marcosQuesada/prometheus-operator/README.md

 - Admission Webhook: this will limit and validate incoming CRDs (total CRD allowed number, validate Prometheus config before apply)
 - Help charts usage, this probably will move the project to a generic system that it just deploys charts and conciliates them

-## Operator commands
-Project developed using Cobra cli, two entry points:
-  - external: Allows external Kubernetes connectivity, useful for development purposes.
-  - internal: Uses K8s internal client, the one to use to build real containers

 ### Running on local
 You can run the controller locally using the external cmd which is really useful while on development
 ```